With a 23 mile plan for today, the morning started off relatively ordinarially. It didn’t end that way.

 After we crossed the river, it was a short distance to the campsite, which we reached at 11:20 pm.
 On our way, Quoi saw light coming from above us, up ahead, and said she thought it was an animal.
 My initial thought was that it must have been someone’s headlamp.
 Then we got a better look at it: two eyes, reflecting light.
 Definitely an animal.
 Quoi saw it turn around, and she saw its tail: it was a mountain lion.
 Ok, that was reason to be a bit nervous.
 Then, I saw a second, dimmer, pair of eyes.
 There were two of them!

 We didn’t have long to go to get to the campsite, and before we got there, the eyes disappeared, hidden by the trees.
-Nevertheless, we were on guard while we set up our tents; one of us was shining light and looking towards where the mountain lions had been.
+Nevertheless, we were on guard while we set up our tents as quickly as possible; one of us was shining light and looking towards where the mountain lions had been.
 Fortunately, though, we didn’t see further evidence of them the rest of the night.